IBM/GetStartedJava/README.md

 1. With the application working correctly, select the application from the navigator and select **Run As**->**Maven install** to build and updated version of the war file.

-2. If you have created a Compose for Redis service on Bluemix, publish the application to Bluemix.
-When using the Add application tool, select both the Cloudant and Redis services provisioned in Bluemix.
+2. If you have created a Compose for Redis service on IBM Cloud, publish the application to IBM Cloud.
+When using the Add application tool, select both the Cloudant and Redis services provisioned in IBM Cloud.

-3. Check status on the Bluemix dashboard, and then access the application to test it out.
+3. Check status on the IBM Cloud dashboard, and then access the application to test it out.
 If you need to re-synchronize the cache and Cloudant instances, use the redis command-line shown in the service manage panel and the `flushdb` command to remove all inserted keys.
 Then from the Cloudant dashboard, remove all documents from `mydb`.

 <!--Include any relevant links-->